 Board of Directors

 LTCES’s greatest strength is our people.
-Our Board of Directors is comprised of community members with expertise in a wide range of areas including education, health care, finance, and city planning.
+Our Board of Directors is comprised of community members with expertise in a wide range of areas including education, health care, communications, finance, and city planning.
 The Board meets monthly and is responsible for the strategic and financial health of the organization.
 We are grateful to be supported by such a dynamic team of leaders.

-2024-2025 Board Members
+2025-2026 Board Members

-Jo-Anne Kingstone, Vice Chair
+Jo-Anne Kingstone, Chair

 Nancy Gothard, Secretary